Mastectomy Swimsuits and Forms

 If you've had a mastectomy or lumpectomy, you may be concerned about wearing a swimsuit and heading out to the beach or the pool.
-Let me put your mind at ease because there are many women, myself included, who have had surgery but are back in the water.
+Let me put your mind at ease because there are many women, myself included, who have had surgery and are swimming again.

 Like all bathing suits, if you plan to swim in it instead of just enjoying time on the beach, it has to be comfortable.
 Here are my tips for finding a post-mastectomy swimsuit that will be a joy to wear and get you back in the pool.

 Try on Post-Mastectomy Swimwear

 I can't stress this enough, you have to feel comfortable both physically and mentally in your new bathing suit.
 Try your suit on with your prosthesis in place, and look at yourself in the mirror.
 The pocket on some might need a slight adjustment to keep your breast form in place.

 It still amazes me how many people try on clothing, a bathing suit included, and don't move around in it.
 When you try shoes on, you walk around the shoe store to see if they are comfortable.
 This is the same thing you need to do with your new swimsuit.
 Lift your arms above your head, pretend you're swimming, imitate the motions of the front crawl.
 Did you feel any chafing or rubbing?
 Was your prosthesis moving around?
 Don't forget about your legs, lift your knees up to see if there is excessive tightness there, you want it snug but not cutting off your circulation.
 Bend over and touch your knees, does it ride up on you?
 There is nothing worse, and we've all done it, than getting out of a pool and having to pull your bathing suit out of your backside.